ethangutk/RaytracingProgram/README.md

 # 🎯 Raytracing Program
 ## 🎓 About The Class
 #### CSE386 - The Foundation Of Computer Graphics
 I took this class my junior year of college and it brought heavy focus into vectors and vector arithmetic.
 Mastering the skills of normalizing, morphing, and creating vectors was a dependency to do all of the fun stuff later down the road.
 We first learned about raytracing, this process takes every pixel and computes a color based on the “shapes” within the scene.
 When comparing this algorithm to an “object-ordered” algorithm, it is much slower in computation time but it gave me a great understanding of how 3D scenes are rendered on computers.
 Late in the class, we learned about “object-ordered rendering” which is an algorithm that computes the color of shapes by object rather than by pixel.
 The class was a marathon rather than a sprint as each topic built on the other.
-Overall, it was a really neat class and I would recommend anyone to learn this stuff if they have the opportunity to.
+Overall, it was a really neat class and I would recommend anyone to learn this stuff if they have the opportunity.

 <br><br><br>
 ## ℹ About The Program
 This program revolves around the concept of raytracing.
 Raytracing is a term for a *fancy* algorithm that renders 3D images in computer graphics.
 The algorithm takes a viewing ray for every pixel within the window and “shoots” them into the scene and calculates a color for the corresponding pixel.
 If a window has a size of 200px by 100px, there will be a total of 20,000 pixels, thus 20,000 viewing rays.
 After all of the viewing, rays have been calculated for the window, the frame will be shown.
 The calculation process for a single pixel can be as complex as you want it to be!
 For example, if I wanted my image to be super detailed, I could add shadows, reflections, anti-aliasing, transparent objects, and so much more.
 On the flip side, you can also make it very simple, only showing the ambient/silhouette of the objects within the scene.
 The possibilities are truly endless.
-The process describes the flawless *elegancy* of programming.
+The process perfectly describes the flawless *elegancy* of programming.

 <br><br><br>